data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 </table>

-Wrapping up
+## Wrapping up

 We have seen the differences between using SPARQL, openCypher and Gremlin.
 There are multiple factors to consider when deciding what to learn. openCypher may be more familiar because of its syntax similarity to SQL.
 Its use in Neo4j graphs also makes it more popular.
 Gremlin is also a good choice and can be quite easy to learn.
 SPARQL has a bit more specifics and it is best for linked data on the web.

-In my opinion, I will rank openCypher as my favorite, Gremlin comes a close second and SPARQL will be third.
+If you ask me, I will rank openCypher as my favorite, Gremlin comes a close second and SPARQL will be third.